The Benefits of Coexistence

 The whole family now sleeps soundly at night, and their workload has been reduced.
 Unlike the makeshift barrier they used to create by cutting and assembling dried thorn, the Living Wall has required no repairs.
 The environmental impact of this change has not gone unnoticed by Raphael.
 “Now that we no longer need to cut down trees to maintain the barrier, vegetation around the boma is regenerating,” he says.

 Stories like Raphael’s are becoming more common across northern Tanzania.
-To date, APW has constructed more than 978 Living Walls in the region, and demand continues to grow.
-Living Walls protect livestock from attacks with a 99 percent success rate and save approximately 150 lions each year from retaliatory killing.
+To date, APW has constructed more than 1,327 Living Walls in the region, and demand continues to grow.
+Living Walls keep livestock safe from attack with a 99 percent success rate and protect a population of 500 lions from retaliatory killing.

 Living Walls reinforce African myrrh trees with chain link fencing to create an impenetrable barrier.
 (Photo: African People & Wildlife/Laura Milton)